← Back to Blog

 The standout feature is the real-time 3D view.
 You can orbit the stage from any angle — FOH, wings, overhead — and toggle instantly between 3D perspective and a clean 2D plan view.
 This matters when you're stacking risers, hanging motors from truss, or checking sightlines for LED walls.
 Every spatial relationship that's invisible in a flat 2D diagram is obvious in 3D.

-The item library covers 100+ items across five production departments: audio, lighting, video, staging, and instruments.
+The item library covers 250+ items across five production departments: audio, lighting, video, staging, and instruments.
 Everything snaps to a configurable grid, and items auto-snap to truss edges and deck surfaces.
-The AI builder lets you describe your rig in plain English — "2 line arrays each side, 4 subs ground stacked center, FOH console 60ft out" — and it places everything automatically.
+Preset stage sizes — concert (60×40 ft), theater (50×35 ft), arena (80×80 ft), and club (24×20 ft) — get you off a blank canvas fast.
+The AI Build assistant lets you describe your rig in plain English — "2 line arrays each side, 4 subs ground stacked center, FOH console 60ft out" — and it places everything automatically.

-Export gives you a single PDF with the 3D perspective view, a printer-friendly 2D overhead, and a full I/O list — everything the venue needs in one document.
-Real-time collaboration lets your entire production team edit the same plot simultaneously, and view-only share links work without an account.
+Export gives you a single PDF with the 3D perspective view, a printer-friendly 2D overhead, and a full I/O list — everything the venue needs in one document (PNG and bill-of-materials exports are available too).
+View-only share links let you send a plot to anyone without an account, and live collaboration lets your entire production team edit the same plot simultaneously.

 StagePlotPro